OpenTreeOfLife/treemachine/nonsense/exposition.md

-See README.md for agenda.
+See [the README](README.md) for agenda.
 Eventually put this in LaTeX.

     alpha = number of source trees